pdcawley/bofh.org.uk/content/post/3375_higher-order-javascript.md

 ### I see repetition!

 Have you noticed it?
-Everything written in terms of @inject@ has the form:
+Everything written in terms of `inject` has the form:

 ```coffeescript
 something = (..., xs) -> inject ..., xs